kuriharaan/InputSystemWiki/How-Do-I....md

     InputSystem.devices.All(x => x is Gamepad);

-# ...
-Create a Device?
+# ... create a device?

     InputSystem.AddDevice("Gamepad");

 The given string is a template name.

-# ...
-Create My Own Custom Device?
+# ... create my own custom devices?

 Two possible ways.
 If you are okay with using one of the existing C# InputDevice classes in code to interface with your device, you can just build on an existing template using JSON.